gdavila/easyVmaf/README.md

 ## Updates

+* Progress indicator added `-progress`.
+It shows the progress while doing vmaf computations.

+* Added the option to explicilty set the number of threads to run `-threads (int)`

 * With `libvmaf v2.0.0`, the vmaf models files were refactored.
 Basically, the models use now fixed-point data types instead of float-point data types.
 So depending on the `libvmaf` version you are using, you could need to modify the [easyVmaf/config.py](https://github.com/gdavila/easyVmaf/blob/master/config.py)  file:

   *  `libvmaf` <  `v2.0.0 `: Use the old `vmaf_*.pkl` model files with float-point data types: `vmaf_4k_v0.6.1.pkl`, `vmaf_v0.6.1.pkl`, etc.